 Teams are allowed to switch to specially designed software for a penalty kick.
 No robot code or configuration changes are allowed after the start of the penalty shootout.
+The penalty kick shoot-out starts immediately without changing any code after the second half ended.
 No timeouts may be called during the penalty shootout.
 However, a team may request a timeout before the penalty shootout starts if they have a timeout remaining for this game.
+During timeout code changes are allowed.

-Before the penalty shootout begins, each team must hand over to referees up to 6 prepared robots that may participate in the penalty shootout.
+Before the penalty shootout begins, each team must hand over to referees up to 6 prepared robots that may participate in the penalty shootout(including replacements).
 No robots may be added once the penalty shootout starts.
-Robots that will not participate in the shootout must not be on the wifi network and must stay outside of the field.
+Robots that will not participate in the shootout must not be on the wireless network and must stay outside of the field.
 All participating robots must be wearing the correct jersey for their player (1-6) and no duplicate numbers are permitted.
-Before each penalty kick, both teams must select the robot to participate (as goal keeper or striker) in the penalty kick.
-The team leader communicates the selection to the head referee by privately handing the referee a card with their chosen number.
-After both teams have selected their player, the GameController operator selects the requested striker and goalie robots from the opposing teams and the GameController communicates that all non-selected robots are substitutes and should remain inactive.
+Before each penalty kick, both teams are allowed to select which of the robots they have handed over will must select the robot to participate (as goal keeper goalkeeper or striker) in the penalty kick.
+Only team leaders should communicate the requested robot selection to referees by The team leader communicates the selection to the head referee by privately handing the referee a card with their chosen numberprivately before each kick.
+After both teams have selected their player, the GameController operator selects the requested striker and goalie goalkeeper robots from the opposing teams and the GameController communicates that all non-selected robots are substitutes and should remain inactive.